erickouassi/openPrayers/README.md

 A web services for developers.

+I am primarily maintaining this repository for my own use cases.

 ## How to
  *(A fork is a copy of a repository)*.
 1. Fork the repository in your account [Click here](https://github.com/erickouassi/openPrayers/fork)